Stay safe during high intensity workouts

 High intensity interval training (HIIT) is one of the latest fitness godsends in our hectic lives: you can lose weight, build muscle, and boost your metabolism in less time than with continuous exercise.
 But do you know how to stay safe during these high-octane workouts?

+Typically, HIIT consists of repeated short bursts of vigorous activity that last from a few seconds to a couple of minutes, interspersed with regular recovery intervals.
+You can apply HIIT to running, rowing, cycling—or doing any other form of exercise.
 The recovery periods allow for more spurts of high intensity effort, leading to a highly efficient workout.
 An effective HIIT session can take just 10 to 30 minutes.
 And the calorie count keeps rising even after your workout, as your body requires more energy to recover from HIIT than from traditional exercise.

+Recent research investigating gender differences in the benefits of HIIT yielded mixed results.
+In a 2013 study, women doing treadmill HIIT workouts chose a more strenuous pace than men and needed less recovery time.
+On the other hand, research on men and women performing cycling sprint intervals in a 2014 study revealed that only men in the study improved their exercise performance during timed trials after nine sessions of HIIT.
 According to 2015 research, HIIT may benefit older men in particular.
 After six weeks of HIIT, older males experienced a reduction in body fat percentage and an increase in fitness levels.
 Meanwhile, older women saw no changes.

+“HIIT is becoming much more popular now, and we simply don’t have hard evidence on the safety risks,” says Jonathan P. Little, an exercise physiologist at the University of British Columbia’s Okanagan campus.
 However, Little explains, we do know that the risk of a cardiovascular event may rise with the intensity of exercise.
 While the benefits of exercise outweigh these slight risks, take the following steps to achieve a safer HIIT workout.

 If you have a personal or family history of heart disease, clear all exercise plans with your health care practitioner.
 You can also consult a trainer for advice on technique and form.
 Incorrect form, especially during high-paced workouts, is often the cause of exercise-induced injuries.